 By Stephen Culp

-NEW YORK (Reuters) – Wall Street advanced and the dollar retreated on Monday, as investors looked ahead to Wednesday’s inflation data, while the Bank of Japan suggested it could be moving toward closing the door on an era of negative interest rates.
+NEW YORK (Reuters) – Wall Street advanced and the dollar retreated on Monday, as investors looked ahead to Wednesday’s inflation data and the Bank of Japan suggested it could be moving toward closing the door on an era of negative interest rates.

-The tech-laden Nasdaq led all three major U.S. stock indexes higher in the wake of last week’s net losses, with electric automaker Tesla Inc providing the biggest boost to the upside.
-The relatively languid session appeared to be the calm before a storm of U.S. economic data this week, with Wednesday’s crucial consumer prices report (CPI) paramount.
+The relatively quiet session appeared to be the calm before a storm of U.S. economic data this week, with Wednesday’s crucial consumer prices report (CPI) paramount.

 Analysts expect inflation to have heated up last month, driven by rising oil costs.
-The core measure, which strips away volatile food and energy prices, is seen cooling on an annual basis.
+Core CPI, which strips away volatile food and energy prices, is seen cooling on an annual basis.